Floydworks/Floydworks/README.md

 <br>Scholarship Allocation Tool

 **Every Day Data Science**
-<br>I'm working with Brown Girl Surf as a data scientist!
-I have volunteered as a surf instructor and worked in several roles at BGS since 2016. 🏄🏄🏼🏄🏼🏄🏼
+<br>Data scientist at Brown Girl Surf!
+I have volunteered as a surf instructor and worked in several roles at BGS since 2016. 🏄
 - Write algorithms for financial tools.
 - Survey design, implementation, and analysis.
 - Data-driven reports.